 4. Number of credits

-5. Course designations and attributes (if any)
+5. Course designations and attributes (if any) Click link to see a list of valid options.

 6. Instructional mode (face-to-face, online, some online) for this sample syllabus, mode may change but the sample syllabus should provide information that is consistent with the mode selected here.